Adnan-Saleem-93/Adnan-Saleem-93/README.md

 - 🔭 I’m currently working on a React+Vite+Typescript AI Chrome Extension and Web App for Doctors & Clinicians.
-- 🌱 I’m currently learning NextJS 14 and AWS.
+- 🌱 I’m currently learning React Native and AWS.
 - 📫 How to reach me: just email me @ **adnan13893@gmail.com** OR **danimalik13893@gmail.com**